 The stochastic model developed in \S\ref{sec:stochastic} illustrates generic properties of neutral transport with small helicity.
 While motion is not confined to surfaces, since there are no exactly neutral surfaces, it is primarily two-dimensional, diffusing only slowly in the dianeutral direction.
 There is a large time-scale separation between quasi-neutral and dianeutral motion which could be exploited to obtain asymptotic results.
 Preliminary results obtained for toy models suggest that over long time scales the dianeutral motion is approximately a one-dimensional diffusion with $O(\mathcal{H}^2)$ diffusivity.
 We leave the detailed asymptotic analysis of the stochastic model for future work.

 \textbf{Acknowledgments.} R\'emi Tailleux and Gabriel Wolf kindly provided the data for the dianeutral field $\bm{n}$ computed from WOCE climatology.
-We thank R\'emi Tailleux and Paola Cessi for valuable comments.
+We thank R\'emi Tailleux, Paola Cessi and the anonymous referees for valuable comments.

 \textbf{Disclosure statement.} The authors report there are no competing interests to declare.